goodluckoguzie/goodluckoguzie.github.io/projects/litesocnavgym.md

 **A:** Use LiteSocNavGym for rapid development, testing, and prototyping.
 Use SocNavGym for final evaluation, comprehensive testing, and when you need full visual rendering.

 ### Q: Are the results comparable between environments?
-**A:** Yes, core dynamics are preserved, so results should be comparable.
+**A:** Yes, essential dynamics are preserved, so results should be comparable.
 However, always validate final results in the full SocNavGym environment.

 ### Q: What research has used LiteSocNavGym?
-**A:** LiteSocNavGym has been used for testing Predictive World Models (2StepAhead, MASPM) and Adaptive Prediction Horizons, enabling rapid iteration during development.
+**A:** LiteSocNavGym has been used for testing Predictive World Models (2StepAhead, MASPM) and Adaptive Prediction Horizons (see Research Applications section), enabling rapid iteration during development.

 ### Q: How do I get started?
 **A:** Install the environment, check the Usage & Examples section above, and start with the basic usage example.
 The API is compatible with SocNavGym, so existing code should work.